AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 domain and include no technical issues like database persistance or handling requests.

 When combined with Onion Architecture it can be a clean way of seperating the business issues from the technical issues.
-Onion Architecture is similar to both Ports & Adapters and Hexagonal architecture to the point where they are otherwise the same.
+Onion Architecture is similar to both Ports & Adapters and Hexagonal Architecture to the point where they are otherwise the same.
 You can learn more about Onion Architecture at the following [article](../Onion-Architecture).